ubihazard/l4d-launcher/README.md

 ====================
 -->

-Launcher for Valve’s [Left 4 Dead 2](https://store.steampowered.com/app/550) allows to start the game client with different set of addons and enforce the addon order by making `addonlist.txt` read-only using a nice convenient GUI.
+Launcher for Valve’s [Left 4 Dead 2](https://store.steampowered.com/app/550) allows to start the game client with different set of addons and enforce the addon order by making `addonlist.txt` read-only using a nice, convenient GUI.

 ![Left 4 Dead Launcher](launcher/screenshot.webp "Left 4 Dead Launcher")